andrew867/LuxPower-Advanced/README_ADVANCED.md

-please read the first readme BEFORE following any instructions on this page, this is more of a notes page and likely will not work the first time around.
+Please read the first readme BEFORE following any instructions on this page, this is more of a notes page and likely will not work for you the first time around.

-#Changing the time in HA for Lux times
+# Changing the time in HA for Lux times
 This is a work in progess  - do not use it yet.

-Below is to just change the AC start and end time, you can do it for the others if you wish for discharging etc.
+Below is to just change the AC start and end time and display them correctly, you can do it for the others if you wish for discharging etc.

-Create 2 helpers
+Firstly we need to create Helpers for each of the following to help us.
+Navigate to "Settings.Devices & Services", click on the Helpers at the top and then click "+ Create Helper" button on the bottom right.

+Then create a "Date and or time" helper for each of following, paste each of these names into the Name field and remember click on "Date and time" radio button at the bottom:

 LUX AC Charge End